Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 inputs and computes the batched operation.
 In the above example to support `vmap` for `my_simple_model`, we need to know the batching rule for `torch.dot` and `torch.relu` to be able to vectorize our model.
+PyTorch has more than [2000 operators](https://dev-discuss.pytorch.org/t/where-do-the-2000-pytorch-operators-come-from-more-than-you-wanted-to-know/373)
-PyTorch has a lot of operators and we need to have coverage for all of them to support `vmap`.
+and we need to have coverage for all of them to support `vmap`.
 That being said, there is a `for`-loop fallback in case an operator is not supported so as not to crash the code.

 PyTorch operators can be roughly categorized as primitive (internally `CompositeExplicitAutograd`) vs composite (internally `CompositeImplicitAutograd`).
 Primitive operators are the ones for which we specify the batching and gradient rules.
-Composite operators are implemented using these the primitive operators and other simpler composite operators.
+Composite operators are implemented using these primitive operators and other simpler composite operators.
 If we implement batching rules for every primitive operator, we automatically get the batching rules for composite operators.